Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Paul McCartney – From the “McCartney 3,2,1” documentary series, 2021 – Quoted in beatlesebooks.com

-During the rehearsals of “Maxwell’s Silver Hammer” in January 1969, Paul had the idea to use an anvil as a percussive instrument.
-Mal Evans was then tasked to bring an anvil and a hammer in the studio and to hit it.
+During the January 1969 rehearsals of “Maxwell’s Silver Hammer,” Paul had the idea to use an anvil as a percussive instrument.
+Mal Evans was tasked with bringing an anvil and hammer into the studio and striking it — which he did on January 7.

 Paul brought back the idea on this day, and according to Geoff Emerick, Mal Evans again contributed: